weshowe/WHO-Child-Growth-Calculator-0-5-Years/README.md

 Gender of the child is specified using the --gender argument (boy or girl)

-The --weight argument followed by weight in kilograms is used to get the weight percentile.
+The --weight argument followed by weight in kilograms is used to get the weight by age percentile.

-The --length and --head arguments followed by the measurement in centimeters are used to get the length percentile and head circumference percentile, respectively.
+The --length and --head arguments followed by the measurement in centimeters are used to get the length by age percentile and head circumference by age percentile, respectively.

 If --length and --weight are passed, the length by weight percentile will be calculated.